 Great Lakes Academy will never impose fines or fees upon students as a form of disciplinary measure.
-This excludes, when applicable, the school charging replacement costs for lost, stolen, or damaged property.
+Fees may be charged for replacement costs of lost, stolen, or damaged property or to pay for aftercare for students not picked up on time.